PCSX2/pcsx2-net-www/docs/advanced/cli.md

   -version: Displays version information and exits.
   -batch: Enables batch mode (exits after shutting down).
   -nogui: Hides main window while running (implies batch mode).
   -portable: Force enable portable mode to store data in local PCSX2 path instead of the default configuration path.
+Overrides '-datapath'.
+  -datapath <path>: Specify the directory to be used for all application data.
   -elf <file>: Overrides the boot ELF with the specified filename.
   -gameargs <string>: passes the specified quoted space-delimited string of launch arguments.
   -disc <path>: Uses the specified host DVD drive as a source.